 Now the work begins…

 Anyone writing about the Civil War must have a grasp of the conflict’s timeline: the who, when, and where of the war.
 For my purposes, I only need to track the war until Gettysburg, that is where the war part of the story ends.
 Luckily the Internet has just about all I need, it is a great place to start.
-Reputable resources abound, it is not hard to find accurate, we presented information.
+Reputable resources abound, it is not hard to find accurate, well presented information.
 Here are a few sites I found helpful:

 American Battlefield Trust (Gettysburg)